I live in the beautiful San Francisco Bay Area, California. I'm

 I developed and taught a delicious, natural foods cooking course

 here.
 Mmmm....Que rico!
-I'm co-producing my fifth TEDx conference
+I'm co-producing my sixth TEDx conference

 Currently, I'm building out a rooftop veggie & flower garden